Plan for automating tasks in Configuration Manager

 For more information about the network access account, see Network access account.

-Starting in version 1806, when you enable Enhanced HTTP, the following scenarios don't require a network access account to download content from a distribution point:
+When you enable Enhanced HTTP, the following scenarios don't require a network access account to download content from a distribution point:

 - Task sequences running from boot media or PXE